 The German Command Center for the entire Utah Beach area during World War II, the chateau was once inhabited by General Wilhelm Falley&emdash;the highest ranking German officer killed in Normandy.
 The National WWII Museum has exclusive access to this site.

 Hedgerows and Brecourt Manor

 See the infamous hedgerows that halted progress inland from the beach and tour Brecourt Manor, featured in Band of Brothers.
-This tour is led by a veteran paratrooper and a member of the family who call the historic manor home.
+This tour is led by a member of the family who call the historic manor home.

 Utah Beach Museum

 A special VIP tour of the modern museum located at the site of the landings by the US 4th Infantry Division.

 Chateau du Baffy

 Spend the day at a chateau with British students who are in Normandy on their way to tour WWI sites in eastern France.

 A 100foot cliff overlooking the English Channel.
 This cliff was climbed by the US 2nd Ranger Battalion on D-Day.